canibanoglu/tango_with_django_book/chapters/models.rst

 	# Quit the Django shell.
 	>>> quit()

-With only a few lines of Python, we can create a model instance (or database table row) and save it to the database.
-All without a single line of SQL.
+Here, we first import the model that we want to manipulate, then print out all the existing categories (of which there are none, because our table is empty).
+Then we create and save a Category, before printing out all the categories again.

 .. note:: The example we provide above is only a very basic taster on database-related activities you can perform in the Django shell.
-Check out the `online documentation <https://docs.djangoproject.com/en/1.5/ref/django-admin/#available-commands>`_ for a comprehensive list of commands you can issue to modify your database - and perform other Django-related tasks.
+If you have not done so already, it is good time to complete part one of the `Official Django Tutorial to learn more about interacting with the models <https://docs.djangoproject.com/en/1.5/intro/tutorial01/>'_.
+Also check out the `Official Django documentation on the list of available commands <https://docs.djangoproject.com/en/1.5/ref/django-admin/#available-commands>`_ for working with models.

 Configuring the Admin Interface
 -------------------------------